oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Note that the name is now what you changed it to ("Tims Shop" in this case)

-(It may take a short while for the modified file to be recognized and loaded, Helidon checks for config modifications in the background, it seems in my testing to recognize changes within 30 seconds, but usually it's faster)
+(It may take a short while for the modified file to be recognized and loaded, Helidon checks for config modifications in the background, this us the 5 second duration we set earlier with the pollingStrategy)

 <details><summary><b>Injecting values into an objects fields using @ConfigProperty</b></summary>